equinor/TimeSeriesAnalysis/articles/ex_sysid.md

 >dynamic identification:
 > **If your data is dynamic/transient, using dynamic identification will result in better estimates,
 > *also for stationary terms*.
 This means that even if you are only intrested in the static gains of a system,
-> you would benefit from estimates gains using dynamic identification.**
+> you would benefit from estimataing gains using dynamic identification if your data has visible transients.**